netwerk-digitaal-erfgoed/europeana-pipeline/README.md

       ./config/runEtl.sh main
 ```

-4. We can now run the seperate docker image for step 5.
+4. We can now run the separate docker image for step 5.
 Do note that we share volumes again.
 We need to transfer the linked data file, saving us from uploading and downloading the file.

 ```sh
 docker run --rm \